facebook/sapling/hgsubversion/help/subversion.rst

   hgsubversion.filemap
     Path to a file for filtering files during the conversion.
 Files may either be excluded or included.
-See the documentation for :hg:`convert` for more information on filemaps.
+See the documentation for ``hg convert`` for more information on filemaps.

   hgsubversion.username, hgsubversion.password